 Acknowledgements.
-KH and MB acknowledge funding by the European Research Council 485 (ERC) under the European Union's Horizon 2020 research and innovation programme (project INTEXseas, grant agreement no. 787652).
-We thank Mauro Hermann and Matthias Röthlisberger for input and helpful discussions, and Michael Sprenger (all ETH Zurich) for his help with preparing the ERA5 data.
-KH thanks Katharina Heitmann for feedback on the first draft of the manuscript.
-The authors acknowledge MeteoSwiss and ECWMF for providing access to the ERA5 reanalyses.
-We thank Irina Rudeva, two anonymous reviewers, and the Editor Camille Li for their constructive feedback that helped to clarify and strengthen the presentation of our results.
+We thank Mauro Hermann and Matthias Röthlisberger for input and helpful discussions, as well as Michael Sprenger (all ETH Zurich) for his help with preparing the ERA5 data.
+Katharina Hartmuth thanks Katharina Heitmann for feedback on the first draft of the manuscript.
+The authors acknowledge MeteoSwiss and ECMWF for providing access to the ERA5 reanalyses.
+We thank Irina Rudeva, two anonymous reviewers and editor Camille Li for their constructive feedback that helped to clarify and strengthen the presentation of our results.